noumanahmed-cmu/NoumanAhmed-Portfolio/final-project-part-two.md

 | [final project III](https://noumanahmed-cmu.github.io/NoumanAhmed-Portfolio/final-project-part-three) |

 # Wireframes / storyboards
 I chose to build a draft of my story in shorthand directly.
 My approach was to first simply put all the section slides in the sequence I wanted without putting the actual content in those slides.
 After that, I first filled up the slides with content from last week and then the rest.
 As I progressed, I had to reshuffle the sequence of information and story, eliminate few points, and added some new.
-Below is my shorthand story:
+Below is my shorthand story link.
+It is best if it is directly viewed on the shorthand website.

 [The Case against Filibuster](https://carnegiemellon.shorthandstories.com/the-case-against-filibuster/index.html)